 Since section 2.7 says that a UserDomain is basically a VO, maybe this list of names should actually be enriched by a list of UserDomain.IDs instead of VO names.

+SB: This may not be phrased very well, but the point is the other way round: the Policy objects have references to DomainIDs, and in the EGI context that means to VO names.

 Page 29, Section 3.4 ComputingShare